hantsy/jakartaee9-starter-boilerplate/docs/deploy-cargo.md

 mvn clean verify cargo:run
 ```

-Here we use the `run` goal, it will keep the application running until send a `CTRL+C` command to stop it.
+Here we use the `run` goal, it will keep the application server running until we sending a `CTRL+C` command to stop it.

 If you have prepared a copy of Glassfish v6,  you can reuse the **existing** Glassfish and domain configuration.